vedph/cadmus_web/doc/editor-components.md

 When closing the part editor, the user navigates back to the item editor.
 A "pending changes" warning will appear if he has edited the part's data without saving them, or if he has attempted to save but there was an error (e.g. a network error).

-The *layer part editor* is special, as far as its type is the same for any type of layer.
+The *layer part editor* is just a part editor like any other, and this is true also for its route.
+Anyway, its type is the same for any type of layer.
 Just like items types just result from the sum of their parts, layer types result from the fragments they contain.
 For instance, a comments layer is just a layer including comment fragments.

 Thus, the layer part editor can be the same for any layer: it just presents the base text, where each portion linked to a fragment is highlighted.
 The user can either select a new text portion to link it to a new fragment; or select any part of the highlighted text to edit the corresponding fragment.